GNOME First Steps

 gnome to a newer version, run the following command:

 - Bluetooth support is enabled within your kernel (using modules is fine).

 bluetooth startup script can be added to the default runlevel and started:

 # rc-update add bluetooth default # rc

-Once this is done, you should now be able to navigate to Settings -> Bluetooth and turn bluetooth on.
-The icon next to devices should now animate and you should be able to discover and add devices such as keyboards.
+bluetooth init file has been run, meaning that you should now be able to navigate to the Gnome Control Center's Bluetooth section to turn bluetooth on.
+The icon next to devices should now animate and you should be able to discover and add devices such as bluetooth keyboards and mice.

-Additional kernel drivers may need to be enabled for certain input devices.
+Additional kernel drivers may be necessary for certain input devices.
 For example, for the bluetooth Apple Magic Trackpad, the following option must be enabled in your kernel:

 Under Device Drivers-->HID support-->HID bus support-->Special HID drivers: